errantlinguist/tangrams-restricted/README.md

 * **Since:** 2017-03-02
 * **Author:** Todd Shore
 * **Website:**  https://github.com/errantlinguist/tangrams-restricted
 * **Licensing:** Copyright 2016 Todd Shore.
-Licensed for distribution under the GNU General Public License 3.0: See the file `LICENSE`.
+Licensed for distribution under the GNU General Public License 3.0: See the file `NOTICE` and `LICENSE`.
 Selected audio content, by Mike Koenig, is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

 This code was used to generate data for the following publications: